 Whatever the cause, it’s important to identify it so you can take remedial action.
 If necessary, take your pet to the vet for a check-up to make sure there are no health concerns.

 You should always keep an eye on your pets to make sure they don’t wander around the building and frighten other residents.
 You should also consider getting your dog trained by a professional if you haven’t already.
-Or look online for tips on how to train your dog.
+Its also required to have your dog on a leash in most common areas especially with bigger dogs.
+You can get custom collars for bigger dogs from companies like Alpine Dog to avoid your dog wondering off or breaking the collar.
 Otherwise, you might find yourself in hot water with other unit owners when Fido starts disturbing their peace.

 Even if your HOA has flexible pet rules, things can change.
 To protect yourself from future amendments that might threaten your ability to keep a pet, include a special contingency in your purchase agreement.
 This contingency should state that in order to move forward with the purchase, you must receive written verification from the HOA board that your particular pet is accepted.